polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 In order to put the firmware `.ptf` file in the SD card Firmware/ folder next to other `.ptf` files, you can use:
-* the bundled microSD USB adapter to connect the SD card to your computer, or
+* the bundled microSD USB adapter to connect the SD card to your computer,
-* (starting from 1.1.22) the MTP (Media Transfer Protocol) which lets you browse the files and folders stored the SD card from a computer level.
-In order to use it activate the File Transfer mode in the Config menu.
-On Windows 10 you should see the device in Explorer.
-On macOS, you need to use the [Android File Transfer application](https://www.android.com/filetransfer/).
 * the second emergency flashing procedure (explained at the very bottom of this doc), when you have the [Polyend Tool](https://polyend.com/downloads/) already on your computer.